Geology of the Yorkshire Dales

 You can check in to your room from 2.30pm onwards (premium rooms from 1pm).
 Please join us for afternoon tea.
 This is the first occasion when everyone in the country house meets together – an opportunity to meet your leader and fellow guests, and find out more about your holiday.

 On our Natural World holidays we spend most of the day outdoors, exploring by mini-coach or on foot, walking up to 6 miles (9.5km) each day with regular stops to enjoy rock formations and fossils.
-Details about the locations you will be visiting will be published as soon as they are finalised.
+On this particular holiday, please be prepared for about four miles of moorland walking each day.

 Depart after a leisurely breakfast